boxpositron/with-context-mcp/src/templates/README.md

   component: 'Authentication',
   description: 'The login button does not respond to clicks',
   expected: 'User should be logged in',
-  actual: 'Nothing happens when clicking the button' });
+  actual: 'Nothing happens when clicking the button', });
 ```